Viva World Cup: Mixed Viva World Cup

+2026 and 2028 Viva World Cups

+On 18 January 2025, they tried again and announced 2 new Viva World Cups for 2026 and 2028, saying the 2026 Viva World Cup will be restricted to non-FIFA UN countries, and the 2028 one, to non-FIFA islands and archipelagos, however refused to disclose more detail past that point.

 Tournament results

-^ Withdrew before the start of the tournament due to visa problems.

 Trophy

-The VIVA World Cup Trophy was designed by French sculptor Gérard Pigault, and is named The Nelson Mandela Trophy, in honour of the former South African president.
+The current Viva World Cup Trophy was designed by French sculptor Gérard Pigault in 2005, and is named The Nelson Mandela Trophy, in honour of the former South African president.